 Access to CBRS spectrum is shared and actively managed among three groups:

-CBRS technology is being developed and promoted by the CBRS Alliance, a non-profit industry organization of which Digi is a member.
-The CBRS Alliance has developed detailed specifications along with a certification program to ensure seamless interoperability for all network components.
+CBRS technology is being developed and promoted by the OnGo Alliance, a non-profit industry organization of which Digi is a member.
+The OnGo Alliance has developed detailed specifications along with a certification program to ensure seamless interoperability for all network components.

 Private LTE has several advantages over public LTE or Wi-Fi.
 Within the confines of the network, it provides an exclusive LTE network in uncrowded spectrum.
 It is deployed with dedicated equipment that increases device and data capacity and includes built-in security and controls not possible in public networks.
 It is tailored to put the enterprise customer in control.

 Private LTE is an attractive wireless option for any number of geographically defined areas, such as a seaport, mine or college campus, or inside a facility such as a hospital, factory, shopping mall or sports stadium.
 It can also provide low-cost “last mile” connectivity in rural areas.

 Here are just a few promising use cases for Private LTE:

 We are still in the very early days of Private LTE.
 Industry experts, however, believe it has the potential to dramatically expand the uses of wireless communication and reach previously untapped markets and unserved or underserved populations.
 No wonder it’s being called the “innovation band.”